 There is a lot to worry about, and no one wants to go first to find out about the differences between on premises and the cloud the hard way.
-And even though they pay a premium for their IBM i on Power Systems iron, they can’t get nickled and dimed to death on a cloud – or dollared or ten dollared, for that matter.
+And even though they pay a premium for their on-premises IBM i on Power Systems iron, they can’t get nickled and dimed to death as they can on a cloud – or dollared or ten dollared, for that matter.
 They want to bring order to the financing of IT, but they don’t want to lose control of IT.
 That is taking it too far, and that is why we are seeing so many datacenter repatriations after a wave of all-in cloud customer stories.

 But we think the issue of resistance to the cloud among the vast majority of IBM i customers is even larger than all of this.
 After watching this for years, we have come to the conclusion that IBM i shops want a full, vertically integrated experience out of their infrastructure provider.
 This is the ideology that the AS/400 represented and that the IBM i platform continues.
 And we think they want to throw back all the way to what IBM originally delivered with the System/360 mainframe, when capacity on the machines was rented, often located in a service bureau because few companies could afford to buy mainframes, and Big Blue provided all kinds of training and programming services to help customers get the full use of the capacity they bought.
 The capacity was expensive and the help was free.